onino-js/NEAT/documentation/neat-implementation.md

 ```
 Object: Genome
 properties:
-    - One collection of type "NodeGene"
+    - One collection of NodeGenes.
-    - One collection of type "ConnexionGene"
+    - One collection of ConnexionGenes.
 ```

 Using indexed arrays for collections insure the linear representation.